Temu on Mac: How I Actually Shop the Deals on a Desktop

 After dozens of orders, these are the parts of the Temu desktop experience I lean on most:

-- The full size product gallery.
+• The full size product gallery.
 Cheap goods live or die on their photos and reviews, and a large screen lets me zoom into buyer images to judge real quality before I commit.
+On a phone those same photos are postage-stamp small.

-- Side by side comparison.
-I open similar listings in separate browser tabs, which makes spotting the better seller far easier than swiping back and forth on a phone.
+• Side by side comparison.
+I open similar listings in separate browser tabs, which makes spotting the better seller far easier than swiping back and forth.
+Two near-identical items at the same price often have very different review counts once you line them up.

-- Buyer reviews with photos.
+• Buyer reviews with photos.
 The review section is the single most useful tool on the site.
 I sort by most recent and scan the customer pictures, since they tell the truth that the listing photos sometimes do not.
+I also read the one and two star reviews first, because that is where the real flaws surface.

-- The running discount cart.
+• The running discount cart.
 Temu stacks coupons and bundle savings as you add items, and watching the total drop on a wide screen makes the math obvious.
+It also makes it obvious when a "discount" is just an inflated starting price, which happens.

-- Order tracking in the account area.
-Every purchase sits in your order history with a tracking link, which is handy when several small parcels are in transit at once.
+• Order tracking in the account area.
+Every purchase sits in "Your orders" with a tracking link, which is handy when several small parcels are in transit at once.
+The desktop view shows them all on one page instead of buried in a phone menu.

-None of this is hidden.
-The desktop layout is cleaner than the busy phone feed, which honestly made me a calmer shopper.
+None of this is hidden, and none of it needs an app.
+The desktop layout is calmer than the busy phone feed, which honestly made me a more deliberate shopper.
+Fewer impulse taps, more actual comparing.

 Practical tips from real orders